fishsciences/artemis_methods/intro/estimating_eDNA.md

 ## Estimating [eDNA] via qPCR

-In eDNA samples, the amount of eDNA present in the sample is estimated from the number of quantification cycles of qPCR (hereafter referred to as the “Cq” value) completed before amplification takes place during qPCR.
+In eDNA samples, the amount of eDNA present in the sample is estimated from the number of quantification cycles of qPCR (hereafter the “Cq” value) completed before amplification takes place during qPCR.
 In eDNA samples that are extracted and run through qPCR analysis, the concentration of eDNA is not directly measured.
 The relationship between eDNA concentration ([eDNA]) and Cq values is determined via a standard curve generated in the lab for the target species.
+The standard curve is specific to the lab reagents and techniques used.
 This standard curve formula typically takes the form:

 $$ Cq = \beta * log([eDNA]) + \alpha $$

-The standard curve is specific to the lab reagents and techniques used.

 A higher Cq value, i.e. more quantification cycles, corresponds to a lower concentration of eDNA in a sample.
 Above a pre-determined